George Markham Giffard

-SIr George Markham Giffard, PC (4 November 1813 – 13 July 1870) was an English barrister and judge.
+Sir George Markham Giffard, PC (4 November 1813 – 13 July 1870) was an English barrister and judge.

 Life

 The fourth son of Admiral John Giffard and Susannah, daughter of Sir John Carter, he was born at his father's official residence in Portsmouth dockyard on 4 November 1813.
 He was educated at Winchester College and at New College, Oxford, where he was elected to a fellowship in 1832 and took the degree of BCL on 4 March 1841.

 While studying at Oxford, he played first-class cricket for Oxford University on four occasions between 1834 and 1836.
-He scored 128 runs in these matches, with a high score of 105 against the Marylebone Cricket Club at Lord's in 1835.
+He scored 128 runs in these matches, with a highest score of 105 against MCC at Lord's in 1835.

 As a bowler he took 7 wickets, on one occasion taking a five wicket haul.

 Giffard entered the Inner Temple, of which he eventually became a bencher, and was called to the bar in November 1840.
 He obtained an equity practice and was a leading chancery junior counsel.
-In 1859, he became a Queen's Counsel and attached himself to the court of Vice-chancellor Sir William Page Wood.
+In 1859, he became a Queen's Counsel and attached himself to the court of Vice-chancellor Sir William Page Wood - the same year he was part of the defence team for Thomas Smethurst in his murder trial.

 When Vice-Chancellor Wood in March 1868 became a Lord Justice of Appeal, Giffard succeeded him and was again his successor on his promotion from the Court of Appeal as Lord Chancellor, when he also became a member of the Privy Council.
 After an extended illness, he died at his house, 4 Prince's Gardens, Hyde Park, London.
 In 1853, he married Maria, second daughter of Charles Pilgrim of Kingsfield, Southampton.

 As a barrister, he appeared in numerous cases, including the successful respondents in Liverpool Marine Credit Co v Hunter (1868) 3 LR Ch App 479.

 As a judge, Giffard handed down the decision in In re Panama, New Zealand, and Australian Royal Mail Co (1870) 5 Ch App 318, generally regarded as the first case in English law to recognise the floating charge.
 He also gave the judgment in Munns v Isle of Wight Railway Company (1870) 5 Ch App 414 in relation to the appointment of a receiver in favour of the holder of an equitable lien.